Schlabonski/cubini/README.md

 # cubini
-A python library to control several Thorlabs' KPZ101 piezo controler cubes
+A python library to control several Thorlabs' KPZ101 piezo controler cubes.
+Each KPZ101 is interfaced using the virtual com port [implementation](https://github.com/pyusb/pyusb/blob/master/tools/vcp_terminal.py) of `pyusb`.

 ## Installation
 To install the package from source simply do